antonioscardace/ISIC-2019-v2/README.md

 ├── /src/data/        # Classes to define and work with the dataset.
 ├── /src/model/       # Classes to define the CNN, train and test the model.
 ├── /src/utils/       # Classes to help the project development.
-├── /models/          # Trained and serialized models' files.
+├── /models/          # Trained and serialised model files.
-├── /notebooks/       # Notebooks that users use to build the dataset and train/test the model.
+├── /notebooks/       # Notebooks users use to build the dataset and train/test the model.
 └── settings.yml      # Configuration file.
 ```